Euneua/dice-battle-system/README.md

 ## License / Lizenz

 This project is for educational purposes.
-Risk is a trademark of Hasbro.

 Dieses Projekt dient Bildungszwecken.
-Risiko ist eine Marke von Hasbro.